 A hidden class is not discoverable by the JVM during bytecode linkage, nor by programs making explicit use of class loaders.
 Hidden classes can be unloaded independently of the class that uses them.
 This allows them to be garbage collected in the usual way since there is no longer any references to them.Simon Ritter

-The most significant new feature in JDK 15, and the only change to the language, is the introduction of sealed classes as a preview feature.
+The most significant new preview feature in JDK 15 (with its second preview in JDK 16), and the only change to the language, is the introduction of sealed classes as a preview feature.

 Sealed classes (explained in detail in JEP 360) provide a fine-grained mechanism that allows a developer to restrict which other classes or interfaces may extend them.
 You can think of final classes as the ultimate sealed class since no other classes can extend them.Simon Ritter